Saving for college without breaking the bank

 Could you live without that daily latte?
 Could you give up the expensive movie channel package or even a couple of bagged lunches each week?
 Making these small changes can help to find the money in the budget to contribute to an education fund.

-Grandparents especially, are known to spoil their grandchildren.
-Rather than buying a toy every month or so, it might be a good idea to explain that this money would be better spent in an education fund for your child.
-Grandparents can contribute annually, monthly or with a one-time contribution.
+Grandparents especially are known to spoil their grandchildren.
+Rather than buying a toy every month or so, it might be a good idea to explain that this money would be better spent on an education fund for your child.
+Grandparents can contribute annually, monthly, or with a one-time contribution.